ai-cam/ai-cam.github.io/_reports/2022-04-29-ai-needs-to-serve-people-science-and-society.md

 pdf: /assets/uploads/aicam_review_april22.pdf
 ---

-This report outlines the vision for AI@Cam, examining how artificial intelligence can be leveraged to benefit science and society while addressing key challenges of equity and inclusion.
+This report outlines the vision for ai@cam, examining how artificial intelligence can be leveraged to benefit science and society while addressing key challenges of equity and inclusion.

 ## Key Findings